Nit1210/Chatting_App/README.md

 # Chatting APP
-### This is a chatting application built using HTML, CSS, Bootstrap, Javascript, Babel, Webpack, NoSQL Database, and Firestore storage.
+### Chatting-app is a simple chat application with login authentication, multiple chat rooms, and file upload/download capabilities.
+The application is built using HTML, Bootstrap, and JavaScript.
+The application is built using HTML, CSS, Bootstrap, Javascript, Babel, and Webpack.
+It uses Firestore for real-time data storage and retrieval.
-### This app allows Users to chat with text messages and upload files in various rooms and also maintains communication data as per room.
-### It also handles n Number of messages and supports N number of users to chat and communicate with each other.
-### The Users can also Upload Files along with text messages.

 ## Features